Manifold Bio Adds COO to Drive Its AI + In Vivo Targeted Biologics Platform

 Why this matters for executives

 Most discovery platforms stall at translation.
+To address translational gaps, leadership often invests in cross-functional skills-see AI Translation Courses.
 Manifold Bio is betting that massive in vivo data, paired with AI-driven protein design, shrinks that gap by testing what actually works inside living systems-not just in a dish.

 The company already signed an initial deal with Roche.
 Bringing in an operator like Cobb points to a shift from proving the science to scaling the engine, the pipeline, and the partnerships that fund long-term advantage.